Finesse/TestTaskOrderApplication/readme.md

 ## Assumptions

-«Days» are considered as the days of week (Sunday, Monday, etc.).
+* «Days» are considered as the days of week (Sunday, Monday, etc.).
+* There are few tariffs so they all can be loaded to the form at once.
+* The separate view layout is not required because there is only one page.

 ## How to install